-In this Year 1 English release, we targeted substantial but not complete word sense coverage for polysemous nouns and verbs.
+In this Year 1 English release, we targeted substantial but not complete word sense coverage for polysemous nouns and verbs in the 300K WSJ corpus.
 For verbs, 57,626 instances of 737 of the most frequent polysemous cases have been annotated, and for nouns, the instances of 1092 of the most frequent polysemous cases have been covered.
-(A small number of very frequent verbs including the verb "be" proved problematic in terms of defining the sense inventory; coverage for these will be added during Year 2.)
+(A small number of very frequent verbs including the verb "be" proved problematic in terms of defining the sense inventory; coverage for these was added to the Year 2 corpus.)
+The YR 2 corpus includes the annotation of the same verbs on the new data (200k Broadcast News and 250K ECTB) as well as annotation of additional 700 verbs.
+These verbs have all been sample annotated, but the YR 2 data release only includes double annotated adjudicated data for 244 of the verbs.
 In future years of the OntoNotes project, additional words will be annotated, increasing the density of coverage of the materials included in this initial release.
+Around 500 verb senses have also been "pooled" into around 400 pools (see Section 2.4).
+These cover "communication" verbs and "motion" verbs.